emerginganalytics/cyberarena/v2/build_files/instructions/student/tefference-escape-room/linux-hardening-instructions.md

 > **Hint:** Run `sudo find / -type f -name *.ext` to find all files with the extension ext.
 Replace ext with the file extension you are looking for.
 To delete files, run `sudo rm /full/path/to/file.ext` where you replace the full path to the file you wish to remove.

 # Gigabyte’s Indicators of Compromise
-### Initial Access: Log4J Vulnerability
-The Gigabyte Group is known for using the Log4j vulnerability to gain a foothold on its target systems.
-What can you do to remediate this vulnerability and prevent further compromise?

 ### Persistence: New User Creation
 After initial access, the Gigabyte Group will often create a new user account they can use to log back into and maintain access to the system using more conventional means.
 Can you identify this account and remove it?